 Agricultural inspectors also evaluate the quality of meat, the health of animals at farms, and the conditions of hygiene and storage.
 If they detect any violations of agricultural regulations, they write a detailed report with recommendations for fixing the issues, or, in severe cases, closing the facilities.
 The job requires being attentive to small details and issues that may result in poor quality, and taking appropriate measures to prevent safety violations.

 Agricultural inspectors have the responsibility to collect samples and send them to laboratories where the quality of agricultural products such as grains, vegetables, fruits, meat, fish or dairy are tested thoroughly.
 Based upon the findings of chemical or microbiological analysis, agricultural inspectors provide reports that indicate the level of safety of agricultural products.
 If the findings do not correspond with state or federal requirements for a certain food category, an agricultural inspector will report to appropriate authorities, who may stop the production.
 The job requires flexibility, physical and mental endurances and attention to detail.

 Find your perfect career

 Would you make a good agricultural inspector?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of an Agricultural Inspector like?

-The job requires a combination of "desk" tasks and field work.
-Agricultural inspectors must perform on-site inspection of agricultural plantations and facilities.
+The job requires a combination of 'desk' tasks and field work.
+Agricultural inspectors must perform on-site inspections of agricultural plantations and facilities.
 They are directly communicating with agricultural personnel and farm owners, which requires good communication skills.
-They report to proper authorities or senior agricultural inspectors their findings through detailed reports.
+They report their findings to proper authorities or senior agricultural inspectors through detailed reports.
 They also collect and direct food samples to specialized laboratories where chemical and microbiological tests are performed.